gitbenchung/sguuxs_splicer/docs/categories.md

 The argument *g̲oot* cannot be extracted but its possessor can be.
 Upon extraction of the possessor, extraction morphology (*-it*) is obligatory on *g̲oot*, but need not appear on the psych verb.

 Examples: *luu'am* (happy), *wantxw* (worry), *g̲etxw* (sad, disappointed)

-### Quantifier

-These are quantificational elements.
-They can be used to modify (quantify) nominal arguments, and in this use are concatenated with an attributive, nominal connective, or subject extraction marker (?) plus nominal connective.
-They can be used to quantify over pronouns as well, and in this case will take Series II inflection to indicate the pronoun.
-They can also be used as predicates, but in this usage do not take obligatory Series II inflection as intransitive verbs do.

 ### Subordinator